Ron Jessie

-Early years
+Early life

 Jessie attended Yuma High School where he was a three-sport athlete: all-division in basketball, all-state in football and track & field.

 After high school, he initially enrolled at Arizona Western College, before transferring to Imperial Valley College, where he played as a wide receiver and was a part of the track & field squad.

 Jessie received a scholarship from the University of Kansas where he also practiced both sports.
 He was a part of the school's national championship track team in 1969, while winning the NCAA indoor long jump championship with a leap of 25–2.5 and receiving All-American honors.
 In other track meets, he high jumped 6–6 and was timed at 13.8 seconds in the 110 metres hurdles.

 In football, he played running back in the same backfield with John Riggins and was also used as a split end.
 He finished with 33 receptions for 644 yards, more than 1,500 total yards in offense and 5 touchdowns.
 In 1970, he set a school record with 494 kickoff return yards.

 In 2010, he was inducted into the Imperial Valley College Hall of Fame.